chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/cylindrical-packed-bed/cylindrical-packed-bed.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the boundary conditions, we choose a slip boundary condition on the walls of the cylinder (ID = 0) and an inlet velocity of 0.2 m/s at the lower face of the cylinder (ID = 1).
+For the boundary conditions, we set a slip boundary condition on the walls of the cylinder (ID = 0), an inlet velocity of 0.2 m/s at the lower face of the cylinder (ID = 1) and an outlet at the upper face of the cylinder (ID = 2).

 .. code-block:: text